sweepai/sweep/docs/pages/deployment.md

 ## 2. OpenAI API Token

 Please create an OpenAI API token at https://platform.openai.com/account/api-keys.
 You will need this later.
 Also, if you have access to the 32k model, please set `OPENAI_DO_HAVE_32K_MODEL_ACCESS=true`.
+If you have a beefier machine and want higher quality search, change the sentence transformers model to `sentence-transformers/all-mpnet-base-v2`.
 ```sh
 OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 OPENAI_DO_HAVE_32K_MODEL_ACCESS=false